Please Read How You Can Help Keep the Encyclopedia Free

 This line of argument, however, is deceptive and contains a serious confusion.
 It occurs right after we apply locality to conclude that the measurement made on Albert's system does not affect the reality pertaining to Niels' system.
 For, recall, we have not yet determined whether the position inferred for Niels' system is indeed an “element” of that reality.
 Hence it is still possible that the measurement of Albert's system, while not disturbing the reality pertaining to Niels' system, does disturb its position.
 To take the extreme case; suppose, for example, that the measurement of Albert's system somehow brings the position of Niels' system into being, or suddenly makes it well defined, and also allows us to predict it with certainty.
 It would then follow from locality that the position of Niels' system is not an element of the reality of that system, since it can be affected at a distance.
 But, reasoning exactly as above, the Criterion would still hold that the position of Niels' system is an element of the reality there, since it can be predicted with certainty without disturbing the reality of the system.
 What has gone wrong?
 It is that the Criterion provides a sufficient condition for elements of reality and locality provides a necessary condition.
 But, as above, there is no guarantee that these conditions will always match consistently.
 To ensure consistency we need to be sure that what the Criterion certifies as real is not something that can be influenced at a distance.
 One way to do this, which seems to be implicit in the EPR paper, would be to interpret locality in the EPR situation in such a way that measurements made on one system are understood not to disturb those quantities on the distant, unmeasured system whose values can be inferred from the reduced state of that system.
 Given the two conservation laws satisfied in the EPR situation, this extended way of understanding locality allows the Criterion to certify that position, as well as momentum, when inferred for Niels' system, are real there.

 As EPR point out, however, position and momentum cannot be measured simultaneously.
 So even if each can be shown to be real in distinct contexts of measurement, are both real at the same time?
 EPR answers “yes”, but it does not provide a clear rationale for that conclusion.
 Here's one suggestion.
 (Dickson 2004 analyzes some of the modal principles involved and suggests another route, which he criticizes.
 Hooker 1972 is a comprehensive discussion that identifies several generically different ways to make the case.)
 Suppose the logical force of locality is to decontextualize the reality of Niels' system from goings on at Albert's.
 Clearly when we infer from a certain measurement made on Albert's system that Niels' system has an element of reality, locality kicks in and guarantees that Niels' system would have had that same element of reality even in the absence of the measurement on Albert's system.
 So suppose, then, the circumstance where we do not make that measurement.
 Could that absence of a measurement on Albert's system affect what is real on Niels' system?
 The suggestion is that we allow locality to kick in here as well, with the answer “no”.
 Put differently, we suggest that locality entitles us to conclude that Niels' system has a real position provided the conditional assertion “If a position measurement is performed on Albert's system, then Niels' system has a real position” holds.
 Similarly, Niels' system has a real momentum provided the conditional “If a momentum measurement is performed on Albert's system, then Niels' system has a real momentum” holds.
+(This is exactly how Einstein 1948 argues.
+See Born 1971, p.
+172.)
 Of course these conclusions presuppose that there are no interfering factors operating locally on Niels' system, such as a competing measurement.
 As we have seen, given separability, locality and the Criterion of Reality both conditionals hold.
 Hence, in the absence of interference, locality implies that Niels' system has real values of both position and momentum simultaneously, even though no simultaneous measurement of position and momentum is allowed.
 (Reciprocally, so would Albert's system, provided we made no interfering measurements there.)

 In the penultimate paragraph of EPR (p.
 780) they address the problem of getting real values for incompatible quantities simultaneously.